NV18Codes/ride-lease-pro/RAZORPAY_SETUP.md

 ## Conclusion

-This setup guide covers the essential steps to integrate Razorpay into your RideLease Pro application.
+This setup guide covers the essential steps to integrate Razorpay into your AMILIE'S BIKE RENTAL application.
 Remember to:

 1. Start with test mode for development
 2. Implement proper security measures